shakes76/PatternAnalysis-2023/recognition/VisualTransformer_46420361/README.md

 More generally speaking, Vision Transformers have many use cases such as object detection, segmentation, image classification and action recognition.

-In comparison to convolutional neural networks (CNNs), Vision Transformers are able to outperform them when contextual understanding is crucial in the task at hand.
+In comparison to convolutional neural networks (CNNs), Vision Transformers are able to outperform them when contextual understanding is crucial in the task at hand and there are large amounts of training data.

 ## Preprocessing
 ### Normalization
-Finding the mean and standard deviation (std) of the images allows to model to be more effective when training.
-The mean and std were calculated as ____ and ____ respectively.
+Finding the mean and standard deviation (std) of the images allows to model to be more effective.
+The mean and std were calculated as 0.1155 and 0.2224 for training and 0.1167 and 0.2228 for testing, respectively.

 ### Cropping
 As most of the image of the brain scan is black, wasted space, cropping can be added to improve model training.
 A crop size of 192 was found to be the most effective.